DARMA-tasking/vt/docs/md/stats-reader.md

 new load distribution offline (e.g., to test a new LB strategy).
     - Tell LBAF to generate a new set of LB data files that contains a new mapping of object to processor
-  - Run the program with the `StatsRestartReader` to test this new mapping on the actual application
+  - Run the program with the `LBDataRestartReader` to test this new mapping on the actual application
     - Using the options `--vt_lb_data_dir_in=inputdir --vt_lb_data_file_in=filename`